soggybag/ios-ui-design/README.md

 # iOS UI Design

-The goal of this class will not be to focus UIView and building UI elements from UIView.
+The goal of this class will be to focus on building UI elements.
-UIView is the basis for all of the built in UI widgets (UIButton, UILabel, UISwitch etc.)
-Along the way we take a look at the built in UI elements to get a better understanding of how they work, Swift, UIKit, and OOP.
+Along the way we will take a look at the built in UI elements to get a better understanding of how they work.

-The end product of the class will be a library of UI elements that improve on and customize the existing UI elements, and building new UI elements from scratch.
+The end product of the class will be a library of UI elements that will customize the existing UI elements, and build new UI elements from scratch.

 Class projects will include the creation of a Make School set of UI elements.
 Students will all contribute to the library using Github.
-To goal for each student is to provide at least on new and unique UI element to the library.
+The goal for each student is to provide at least on new and unique UI element to the library.
+Students will also create their own customized UI elements that can be used in their own projects.

 ## Goals